Russian tycoon’s charges unsealed in Giuliani-linked case

 Kukushkin, a Ukrainian-born investor, was scheduled to be sentenced on Tuesday after he and the Soviet-born Parnas were convicted of campaign finance crimes at an October trial in Manhattan.

-Kukushkin’s lawyer, Gerald Lefcourt, asked a judge Tuesday to consider sentencing Kukushkin to a counseling program and community service that would allow him to volunteer to work 28 hours a week assisting with the Ukrainian refugee crisis.
+Kukushkin’s lawyer, Gerald Lefcourt, asked a judge Monday to consider sentencing Kukushkin to a counseling program and community service that would allow him to volunteer to work 28 hours a week assisting with the Ukrainian refugee crisis.
+After the Muraviev charges were unsealed, Lefcourt described the government’s timing as a “publicity stunt” designed to influence Kukushkin’s sentencing.

 Prosecutors have asked that Kukushkin be sentenced to four to five years in prison, which would be consistent with the calculations of federal sentencing guidelines.
 In a pre-sentence submission, they dismissed as “self-serving” Kukushkin’s claims that he never agreed to help steer Muraviev’s money to U.S. political candidates and was unaware of U.S. election laws.